2025 ILCA Open & Youth Championships NoR and Entries

 The Regatta Competitor Page with links to race documents, entry, venue information and WhatsApp Chat Group for notifications of new information is Here.

-Charters are available from NB Sailsports and may be provided by Performance Sailcraft Australia.
+Charters are available from NB Sailsports Performance Sailcraft Australia and Devoti Sailing.

 This event is the qualifying event for Australian sailors applying for entry to any 2025 ILCA World Open and Youth Championships.